-This SSELP School Direct course (25YM) is for graduates who are passionate about training to teach primary school pupils in both Key Stage 1 and Key Stage 2.
+This SSELP School Direct primary course (25YM) is for graduates who are passionate about training to teach primary school pupils in both Key Stage 1 and Key Stage 2.
 At the end of the course you will be qualified to teach across the primary phase and be prepared to teach all subjects across the primary curriculum.

 Your course will consist of:

-130 School based training days, across 2 consecutive age-phases, which will take place in SSELP School Direct schools.
+120 plus days in School based training days, across 2 consecutive age-phases, which will take place in SSELP School Direct schools.

-Workshops, led by skilled practitioners at SSELP SD.
+Taught Training days led by skilled practitioners at SSELP SD.

 Seminars and lectures led by Sheffield Hallam University.
+(2 masters assignments)

-mentors who will guide and support you through the school based training element of the course.
-You will also be provided with an experienced SHU academic tutor who will offer support with your academic studies including your 2 masters’ assignments.
+During the course you will be allocated one of our highly trained and skilled mentors who will guide and support you through the school based training element of the course.
+You will also be provided with an experienced SHU academic adviser who will offer support with your academic studies including your 2 masters’ assignments.
 Further support will come from your SSELP SD course lead, SHU course lead and a university Link Tutor.

 You will also need to complete 2 masters’ level assignments together with academic assignments.